Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

+Figure \ref{fig:error_prop_cascade} traces how ROI perturbation propagates as localization quality decreases.
+Segmentation Dice falls steeply, to 66.24\%, 50.70\%, and 41.41\% at the three perturbation levels.
+Classification degrades more gently, and at different rates by readout level: vertebra-level AUPRC, which demands fine spatial precision, declines from 74.3\% to 37.6\%, whereas patient-level AUPRC falls only from 91.7\% to 84.6\% even when mIoU is nearly halved.
+This separation, a steeply falling segmentation curve against a comparatively stable patient-level AUPRC, is the central observation of the analysis.

+AUPRC and F1 register this degradation differently at the patient level.
+The patient-level F1 is comparatively flat and even rises slightly under the predicted ROI, because it is read at a fixed operating point whose precision and sensitivity shift in opposite directions, whereas AUPRC, computed over all thresholds, reflects the loss of discrimination directly; we therefore treat AUPRC as the more faithful indicator of propagation.
+Within the limits of the 87-patient subset, the pipeline tolerates the localization error of the real detector with little downstream loss and degrades gradually under larger ROI perturbation in patient level diagnostics.
+The implication of this robustness for the viability of projection-driven approximation is taken up in Section~\ref{sec:discussion}.

-\subsubsection{Interobserver Variability Analysis}
+\subsection{Interobserver Variability Analysis}

 This section details our analysis on interobserver variability among expert radiologists and our model.
-We separately evaluated the experts against each other and against our model and the dataset's ground truth.
+We separately evaluated the experts against each other, and against our model and the dataset's ground truth.
+This analysis was conducted on a subset of 30-patients from the full dataset and all three radiologists provided independent reads.